 However, outsourcing does come with some drawbacks:

-Workplace culture can be different – might not be easy if you’re not used to dealing with people from different workplace cultures or don’t know how to communicate effectively in those cultures.
+- Workplace culture can be different – it might not be easy if you’re not used to dealing with people from different workplace cultures or need to learn how to communicate effectively in those cultures.

 Some drawbacks of onshore include:

 - Global reach is limited – This can be challenging to scale up your operations globally due to limited reach.